The Definitive Guide on How to Get Out of a DUI

 If the officer does not have a reasonable suspicion or probable cause for the stop, your Newport Beach DUI lawyer can file a motion to suppress evidence to exclude any evidence obtained by illegal search.
-This suppression motion or "1538.5 motion" can also exclude the DUI BAC tests from admissible evidence.
+This suppression motion or "1538.5 motion" can exclude the DUI BAC tests from admissible evidence.

 Suppressing key evidence can significantly increase the chances of getting a DUI dismissed since 23152 VC has requirements police must prove with valid, admissible evidence.

 California's Standardized Field Sobriety Tests (SFST) are not accurate indicators of a driver's impairment.